starfederation/datastar/MORPH_IMPROVEMENTS.md

 If a soft match would be better used by an upcoming sibling, the algorithm returns null to insert the current node instead, allowing the soft match to be used later.

 ### Deep Equality Checking
-The `isMatch()` function first uses `isEqualNode()` which performs a deep comparison of nodes including their attributes, children, and content.
-This catches exact duplicates before falling back to attribute-based heuristics.
+The algorithm uses `isEqualNode()` which performs a deep comparison of nodes including their attributes, children, and content.
+This catches exact duplicates efficiently.

 ## Source